“Read not to contradict and confute; nor to believe and take for granted; nor to find talk and discourse; but to weigh and consider.”

 This converts intuition from a mystical fog machine into a trainable hypothesis generator.
 It also helps build better intuition over time because you begin comparing your first impressions with actual outcomes.

 Research on expert judgment suggests that intuition is more trustworthy when the environment has real patterns, the person has substantial experience in that environment, and the person has received clear feedback that allowed learning.
-A firefighter, nurse, mechanic, editor, therapist, negotiator, or experienced systems analyst may notice important patterns quickly because their intuition has been trained by repeated contact with reality.
+A firefighter, nurse, mechanic, editor, therapist, negotiator, or experienced systems analyst may quickly notice important patterns because their intuition has been honed by repeated contact with reality.

 Use intuition more confidently when: